ObadaTal/ObadaTal/README.md

 ## Featured Projects

-### Course Recommendation System
+### Saudi Course Recommendation System
-A recommendation system that suggests suitable courses based on user interests or learning needs.
+An AI-based mobile/web application that helps students and employees choose the most suitable courses based on the Saudi labor market and their personal preferences.

 ### Stock Recommendation System
 A project focused on analyzing stock-related data and generating recommendations using programming and data analysis concepts.